Yohan460/go-jamf-api/api/docs/SettingsCommand.md

 `func (o *SettingsCommand) HasSoftwareUpdateSettings() bool`

 HasSoftwareUpdateSettings returns a boolean if a field has been set.

+### GetPasscodeLockGracePeriod

+`func (o *SettingsCommand) GetPasscodeLockGracePeriod() int32`

+GetPasscodeLockGracePeriod returns the PasscodeLockGracePeriod field if non-nil, zero value otherwise.

+### GetPasscodeLockGracePeriodOk

+`func (o *SettingsCommand) GetPasscodeLockGracePeriodOk() (*int32, bool)`

+GetPasscodeLockGracePeriodOk returns a tuple with the PasscodeLockGracePeriod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasscodeLockGracePeriod

+`func (o *SettingsCommand) SetPasscodeLockGracePeriod(v int32)`

+SetPasscodeLockGracePeriod sets PasscodeLockGracePeriod field to given value.

+### HasPasscodeLockGracePeriod

+`func (o *SettingsCommand) HasPasscodeLockGracePeriod() bool`

+HasPasscodeLockGracePeriod returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)